skocz/Trivia-app/backend/README.md

 GET '/questions?page=${integer}'
 - Fetches a paginated set of questions, a total number of questions, all categories and current category string.
 - Request Arguments: page - integer
-- Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string
+- Response: An object with 10 paginated questions, total questions, object including all categories, and current category string
 {
     'success': bool,
     'questions': [